 Here is a video of my latest use of the Ju88, as you can see it is very effective:

 Its quite a bit faster than the He111.

 You can lock unlock the tail wheel with Left SHIFT G

 Takeoff with 100% RPM and full power, and some flap – maybe 10-15%, lift off around 180KMH then gear up and watch the speed get it up above 200KMH as a priority.
-As soon as you are flying get that prop RPM down to more like 85% and ease off full throttle down to say 85%. and Left SHIFT F to get the flaps back up.
+As soon as you are flying get that prop RPM down to 2400 and ease off full throttle down to 1.25ata. and Left SHIFT F to get the flaps back up.
+Apply back pressure because as the flap retracts the nose will want to drop a lot.
 Now your airborne and cleaned up, aim for a climb at between 200-300KMH.
-The climb is slow, takles a long time, you can climb at climb power directly after takeoff, but also mostly just climb at continuous power mode, so you have less chance of overheating.
+The climb:

 You can stay in climb mode for 30 minutes and that is more than enough time to get you to cruise altitude.

 At 3000m altitude you will be pretty safe from flak over target.
 At 2000m you will get wrecked sometimes.